Boards & Commissions

 Legacy Land Conservation Commission

-The Legacy Land Conservation Commission (LLCC) is a nine-member State commission created by Act 254, SLH 2006, to advise the Board of Land and Natural Resources on projects proposed for funding under HRS, Chapter 173A (Legacy Land Conservation Program).
-The Commission uses the statutory priorities under HRS, section 173A-2.6, to guide its decision making and uses an interim evaluation form that corresponds with the application form to assess project applications.
+The Legacy Land Conservation Commission (LLCC) is a nine-member State commission created by Act 254, SLH 2006, to advise the Board of Land and Natural Resources on projects proposed for funding under HRS, Chapter 173A (Acquisition of Resource Value Lands).
+Guided by the statutory priorities of HRS, section 173A-2.6, the Commission conducts a grant application process, public review of applications, and decision making with staff support from the Legacy Land Conservation Program, Division of Forestry and Wildlife.

 For more information on LLCC: